 Are you even a wedding photographer if you don't make your couple get into a flower bush?

 When planning your wedding timeline and noting your favorite photo ops, make sure there’s enough time for your photographer to get candids of your guest enjoying themselves!

-All these folks dressed up, bought gifts, possibly travelled and are excited to support you, you'll want to look back and remember how much fun they had.
-Not to mention the sweet details you added in to show off your personality!
+All these folks dressed up, bought gifts, possibly travelled and are excited to support you, you'll want to look back and remember how much fun they had!

 If you have 1 photographer and they’re taking couple portraits with you during cocktail hour, there won't be anyone to snap pics of your guests enjoying themselves after the ceremony.
 That may or may not be a big deal to you but it’s something to consider as you’re planning out the day!

-You have the option to tailor your timeline to thee preferences or discuss second shooter options with your photographer.
+You have the option to tailor your timeline to your preferences (such as the candids during cocktail hour) or discuss second shooter options with your photographer.
 Most of us are comfortable covering the day on our own as long as we can find time to bounce around throughout the day to capture everything.
 If we feel we need to be in 2 places at once, a second shooter could be awesome!

-Second shooters shoot with the main photographer and then the photographer you hired will edit all the images together so the collection is still cohesive.
+Second shooters shoot with the main photographer on the wedding day.
+The main photographer (who you hired) will edit all the images together so the collection is still cohesive.

 Are candids of your guests important to you?
 It's one of my most requested type of images for my couples!
 And it takes the right kind of photographer to capture those fleeting moments before they're gone.
 It requires patience, discretion and speed!